GlyphForged/gfdc-v3/README.md

 So I'm kind of going back to basics, while still scratching the "learn a new technology" itch.
 I've never written anything in Go before, so why not learn with a simple little website server?
-I've never written a site in HTMX before, so why not my personal site?
+I've never written a site with HTMX before, so why not my personal site?

 LLM/AI disclosure: I am not a militant anti-AI person, but I do see some